mutualmobile/ComposeSensors/README.md

 ## Demo ❤️
 ![Screen Recording 2023-04-03 at 1 00 08 PM](https://user-images.githubusercontent.com/89389061/229441943-6339d18f-c704-4d92-9fe8-28c2fd94fdeb.gif)

-## WIP 🚧
-This library is a work-in-progress and is subject to major changes.
-Our team is working hard to get it stable as soon as possible.
-Thank you for your patience 🌺

 ## Usage 🚀
 ### Install dependency 📲
 #### Kotlin `build.gradle.kts (:module-name)`